trakerr-com/trakerr-ruby/README.md

                    contextDeploymentStage = "development")
 ```

-The contextEnvName name is intended to be used as a string identifier as to what your codebase is for; release, development, prototype.
-You can use it for whatever you denote as useful.
-The contextAppVersion is useful for a codebase version identifier, or perhaps some other useful metric for the error.

-The TrakerrClient however has a lot of exposed properties.
-The benifit to setting these after you create the TrakerrClient is that AppEvent will default it's values against the TrakerClient that created it.
+The TrakerrClient class however has a lot of exposed properties.
+The benifit to setting these immediately after after you create the TrakerrClient is that AppEvent will default it's values against the TrakerClient that created it.
 This way if there is a value that all your AppEvents uses, and the constructor default value currently doesn't suit you; it may be easier to change it in TrakerrClient as it will become the default value for all AppEvents created after.
 A lot of these are populated by default value by the constructor, but you can populate them with whatever string data you want.
 The following table provides an in depth look at each of those.

 Name | Type | Description | Notes